A key focus of our club is to build community links, and we have done this in a number of ways.

-In recent years, we have helped support struggling football teams in Uganda and Cambodia by sending them kit and balls that have reached their use-by date for our purposes but can still be used.
+In recent years, we have helped support struggling football teams in Uganda, Cambodia and Malaysia by sending them kit and balls that have reached their use-by date for our purposes but can still be used.

 We also offer a warm welcome to visitors from all around the world!